 - Side to Side Lunges

 - Any Core Exercise- Plank, rotational plank, side plank, bird dogs, etc

 Step #3.
 Perform a 4-minute cool-down and stretch.

 Mobile and flexible athletes move more efficiently and can be less likely to suffer injury.
 Unfortunately, from my research I have found that stretching is the most often “skipped” part of an athlete’s workout.
 For one, it’s done at the end of the workout when you just want to be finished.
 And, for two, it can be boring.
 To combat these “excuses” I try to stretch for 4 minutes.
 I set an interval timer and switch stretches every 20 seconds.
 Try to do 6 different stretches for two times each (4-minutes total).

 The intensity of the workout is dependent on the individual.
 If someone is just beginning they can go at their own pace and just try to complete the interval.
 You can also decrease the rest interval duration and increase the burn phase and you can also change the intensity and speed of the exercise.
 Make these workouts fun and try to include everyone!

 Stay safe and Get FRF,

 Discover how to incorporate these crew workouts into a complete workout and nutrition program AND get stronger, leaner at the same time.
-Join the FRF Fit for Duty Challenge and get a complete workout program that includes workouts, exercise tutorials. crew workout options, no-equipment options, eating guidelines, recipes, snack options and access to special coaching group and FRF Workout APP.
+Join the thousands of first responders that are using FRF and get a complete workout program that includes workouts, exercise tutorials. crew workout options, no-equipment options, eating guidelines, recipes, snack options and access to special coaching group and FRF Workout APP.